 Comfortable Design:

-The Freeman PFL618C nailer and stapler have been designed ergonomically for the ease of operation, and it reduces the weariness of the operators.
-The long reach handle with padded grip will give you comfort when you use the tool frequently.
+The Freeman PFL618C nailer and stapler have been designed ergonomically for ease of operation, and it reduces the weariness of the operators.
+The long-reach handle with a padded grip will give you comfort when you use the tool frequently.

 Durability:

-The lightweight body of this device is made from high strength die-cast aluminum for longer service life.
-The anodized aluminum magazine and the durable one-piece drive blade made of heat-treated steel both help to extend the life of the tool for your worry-free use.
+The lightweight body of this device is made from high-strength die-cast aluminum for longer service life.
+The anodized aluminum magazine and the durable one-piece drive blade made of heat-treated steel help to get extended life for your worry-free use.

 If it gets stuck, you need easy access to the driver blade of your nailer.
 The tool's design has been modified to provide a semi-quick release for easier driver entry, allowing you to easily clean the fasteners and save valuable time.